© 2024 Louisville Public Media

 “I don't have any information on that at all,” Lawson said.
 “I mean, again, we're looking at negotiations, and once it's finalized I'm happy to comment on it.
 But that's where we are as of today.”

 Bennie Garland, an independent consultant who often works with regional development agencies, did not return a voicemail.
-Todd says that Garland pitched the sale of Turpen’s property to the county two years ago, but did not know if he was involved with the Center for Rural Development purchase.
+Todd said that Garland pitched the sale of Turpen’s property to the county two years ago, but did not know if he was involved with the Center for Rural Development purchase.

 Among the critics willing to speak publicly about the land deal is Andrew McNeil, the president of the conservative Kentucky Forum for Rights, Economics & Education, which often highlights wasteful government spending.